gargi81202/DiseaseSpreading/README.md

    The same goes for `linear_threshold_greedy.cpp`
 - `TX_graph_generator.py` and `NY_graph_generator.py` generate graphs for Texas and New York respectively

-All the graph generation algorithms require some parameters that are described when needed as user input
+All the graph generation algorithms require some parameters that are described when needed as user input.

+In order to generate the sample topologies needed by the LP and ILP programs, the C++ algorithms need to be run first.